jeroenzeelmaekers/notulus/README.md

 </h3>

 <p align="center">
-An overengineerd notes app using Spring Boot and React.
+An notes app using Spring Boot and React.
 </p>

 <hr/>